 As the birthplace of the MBA, it's no surprise that the USA's business schools dominate global league tables for the subject.
-In the Financial Times (FT) Global MBA Rankings 2016, seven of the top ten universities are American.
+In the Financial Times (FT) Global MBA Rankings 2017, 11 of the top 20 universities are American.

-You can find one and two-year MBAs in the USA, but studying at a high-status school will come at a significant price.
-For example, Stanford estimated that the cost for a single first-year MBA student living on campus for the nine-month academic year would be $103,419 (about £74,000) in 2015/16.
-This included tuition fees and other expenses.
+While you'll find one and two-year MBA courses in the USA, studying in this reputable destination will come at a significant price.
+For example, Stanford estimate that being a single first-year MBA student living on campus for the ten-month academic year for 2017/18 will cost $112,797 (about £89,000).
+This total includes tuition fees and living costs among other expenses.

-There are more affordable alternatives if you're happy to consider less prestigious universities.
-Whichever option you choose, you'll get to study at the heart of the world's largest economy - an unrivalled opportunity for aspiring business leaders.
+If you're happy to consider less prestigious universities there are more affordable alternatives.
+The total cost of an MBA for an international student at Michigan State is estimated at just $69,893 (£55,216) for the academic year 2017/18.
+Whichever option you choose, you'll be studying at the heart of the world's largest economy - an unrivalled opportunity for aspiring business leaders.

 Find out more about studying in the USA.